 There are a wide range of treatments for substance use disorders.
 Not everybody needs to start by going away to a residential program, which is the most expensive option, says Margaret A. E. Jarvis, MD, DFASAM, chief of addiction services for Geisinger Addiction Medicine and the Geisinger Neuroscience Institute.

 Paul H. Earley, MD, DFASAM, agrees.
-He’s the immediate past president of the American Society of Addiction Medicine, a professional medical organization that creates widely used guidelines to improve the addiction treatment system.
+He’s the past president of the American Society of Addiction Medicine (ASAM), a professional medical organization that creates widely used guidelines to improve the addiction treatment system.
 You may know about their ASAM criteria, a set of guidelines to help determine the best course of action for a person with addiction.

-Earley says that some people who don’t have urgent and severe physical or psychiatric problems are able to reach "remission" by getting regular care from an addiction specialist like a therapist or a recovery coach.
+Some people who don’t have urgent and severe physical or psychiatric problems are able to reach "remission" by getting regular care from an addiction specialist like a therapist or a recovery coach, Earley says.
 Remission is when you go a certain number of months without meeting the medical benchmarks for having a substance use disorder, other than cravings.